 PHL 215 Introduction to Logic.
-This course introduces the basic principles of reasoning, both deductive and inductive, and gives some attention to informal fallacies and syllogistic reasoning.
-The object of the course is to make the student a more logical thinker and more alert to fallacious arguments.
+This course is a non-mathematical introduction to the basic principles of reasoning and symbolic logic.
+The course covers both deductive and inductive inferences, and gives attention to informal fallacies, sentential logic and syllogistic reasoning.
+Additional topics may include quantification, and issues in computation and the Philosophy of Mind.
+The object of the course is to make the student more alert to fallacious arguments and able to determine if argument forms are valid.